daniels-data-science/portfolio/YouTube_Takeout_watch-history_extractor/README.txt

 3. Drag the .exe file to the same directory as the Takeout folder (not inside)
 4. Run the .exe
 5. Youtube_history.csv will appear in this directory.
+6. Note that the .csv is TAB seperated.

 Alternatively, the code is also provided.